 I’d already been dealing with PTSD, depression, anxiety, attention-deficit issues, and RTS.
 At that point, I’d felt like my entire life was being wasted and that God should have given my soul to someone else.

 Yet, there were moments: I would scoot closer when people were talking about Martin, Sister Sister, or Li’l Jon and the Eastside Boys.
 However, I’d scoot away or curate my music playlists so they’d never hear my soca, my zouk, my calypso and, even worse, my Elton John.
-I just knew I’d burn in coon hell if true black folk found out I listened to Elton John.
+I just knew I’d burn in coon hell if the real black folk found out I listened to Elton John.

 Then, I found Issa Rae and The Misadventures of Awkward Black Girl.